 - Analytical reasoning is going to test your ability to solve puzzles and games.

 Each of these are process-oriented.
 You can only get correct answers after you follow sequential steps, make connections or contrasts, and set an argument in context.
 All good LSAT review programs will give you plenty of practice tests, because that is essentially the only way to become intimately familiar with the way each section is set up.

 If you want to get a perfect LSAT score, you will have to spend even more time than the average person rehearsing these tasks until they become second nature.

 Does one section trip you up more than the others?
+You can get faster at LSAT logic games with strategies and practice.
 Get additional resources, like these LSAT books, to focus on your weaker skills and get the practice you need.